 First-year medical students and graduate students teach the MedDOCs students about organ anatomy, physiology, and pathophysiology through various hands-on teaching modalities.
 Our support for this initiative aligns with MedDOCs’ overall vision to spur the interest of minority and underserved youth towards a career in medicine and to increase minority representation in the basic science and medical fields.
 We aim to inspire self-confidence, provide individualized guidance, and maintain a support system for students as they progress through the Mount Sinai CEYE pipeline programs.

 MedDOCs also offers a summer internship program for MedDOCs alumni, called MedDOCs+.
 Students who have successfully completed the MedDOCs curricula are invited to volunteer at the Mount Sinai Hospital in various departments.

 Do you want to get involved as a student with MedDOCs?
-Applications for our Fall Cardiology session are now closed.
-Please check back in November to apply for our spring programming.
+Applications for our Spring Pulmonology session are now open.
+Follow the link HERE to apply!

 Do you want to get involved as a mentor with MedDOCs?
 Medical and graduate students at the Icahn School of Medicine at Mount Sinai are invited to apply.
 Email us if you’re interested in becoming a mentor (firstname.lastname@example.org).

 Please email us with any questions at email@example.com!